MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/organize.md

 # Organizational structures the retail industry

 Organizational structures in the retail industry tend to be the result of decades of organic or acquisition-based growth.
-This article builds on the Organize methodology in the Cloud Adoption Framework to understand how some in the retail industry have reorganized for new technologies.
+This article builds on the Organize methodology in the Cloud Adoption Framework to understand how some companies in the retail industry have reorganized for new technologies.
 For more information, see [Manage organizational alignment](../../organize/index.md).

-## Cloud strategy team
+## Cloud strategy team and retail decision makers

 As with any other industry, a cloud strategy team is critical to long-term business success.
 The members of this team represent business needs throughout your cloud adoption.
 For more information, see [Cloud strategy functions](../../organize/cloud-strategy.md).